Sursingar: Construction and Playing style

 The main body is made of wood and not leather (the material used in earlier instruments).
 The sound producing mechanism of the instrument is formed by a gourd.
-The gourd is attached to a hollow wooden handle.
-The handle is sometimes covered with a metal plate to facilitate the glissando.
+The gourd is attached to a hollow wooden neck.
+The neck is sometimes covered with a metal plate to facilitate the glissando.
 It has four main strings and four rhythmic drones (chikari).
 However other variants of Sursringar are known to exist which have nine or ten strings and also one which has tarabdar or sympathetic strings in addition to the above strings.
 The strings are usually made of brass (instead of catgut used in earlier instruments).
 These modifications resulted in the increase of resonance in the instrument and thereby in its popularity.

-The instrument is supported by the left shoulder, as the veena and is played with a plectrum (mezrab) or tab (and sometimes with a bow).
+The instrument is supported by the left shoulder, and is played with a plectrum (mezrab) or tab (and sometimes with a bow).
 It is used to play music in the Hindustani style Dhrupad.
 Musicians also play it like a sarod where the instrument is held almost parallel to the ground or like a sitar where the instrument is held at an angle to the ground.